dvdmtw98/blog/Post Vault/articles/2021-03-13-tryhackme-ice.md

 > NT AUTHORITY\SYSTEM

 5. **Now that we've made our way to full administrator permissions we'll set our sights on looting.
-Mimikatz is a rather infamous password dumping tool that is incredibly useful.
+Mimikatz is a rather infamous password-dumping tool that is incredibly useful.
 Load it now using the command `load kiwi` (Kiwi is the updated version of Mimikatz)**

 ![Launching Kiwi Tool|500](images/thm-ice/kiwi-options.png)